dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

 This will internally use [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/) to serialize your object to JSON and store it.
-If you set the Id property it will be maintained, if you don’t, it will create a new Guid string.
+If you set the id property it will be maintained; if you don't, it will create a new Guid string.
 This also means that you can exclude attributes from serialization with the [JsonIgnore](http://www.newtonsoft.com/json/help/html/serializationattributes.htm) attribute.

 #### Updating documents
 The same simple procedure works on updates: